 Here’s how to get a Covid test in Rome, and the different tests available.

-Many countries require a negative Covid test certificate before they will allow you across their border; many airlines require a negative test certificate before you are allowed to get on the plane.
-These certificates are usually required in the English language (some countries also accept Spanish), but the Italian authorities will only issue certificates in Italian – and countries such as the UK will not accept a translation of the test results – even an officially certified one – only the original.
-However, some private providers in Rome do issue PCR certificates in English.
+Many countries, including the United States, still require a negative Covid test certificate before they will allow you across their border; and many airlines require a negative test certificate before you are allowed to get on the plane.
+These certificates are usually required in the English language (some countries also accept Spanish), but official Italian authorities will only issue certificates in Italian – and countries such as the UK will not even accept an officially certified translation of the test results – only the original.
+The good news is that some private providers in Rome do issue PCR certificates in English.
 Below we explain how to get them.